spanishGab/easy-logging/README.md

 ## Ok, but how do it works?

-First of all you need to install it using your favorite package manager, go ahead and run the command `npm i less-logging` or `yarn add less-logging` to add it to your project.
+First of all you need to install it using your favorite package manager, go ahead and run the command `npm i @spanishgab/easy-logging` or `yarn add @spanishgab/easy-logging` to add it to your project.

 Now that we have it installed, let's use it!